 948.05 Sexual exploitation of a child.
-(1) Wheever does any of the following with knowledge of the character and content of the sexually explicit conduct involving the child is guilty of a Class F felony:
+(1) Wheever does any of the following with knowledge of the character and content of the sexually explicit conduct involving the child may be penalized under sub.
+(2p):

 (a) Employs, uses, persuades, induces, entices, or coerces any child to engage in sexually explicit conduct for the purpose of recording or displaying in any way the conduct.